 It’s interesting that the possibility of a fewer number of parents of school-aged children than there have been in the past isn’t cited as a potential reason.
 After all, back in 1973, abortion was legalized in this country, and 30 years later, in 2003, those children that would have existed could be having their children enter the K-12 experience.
 Simply put, fewer parents means fewer children.
 Combine that with the continuing “less than replacement” factor of the average family, since the average family in the United States is 3.13 persons (Source: http://www.statista.com/statistics/183657/average-size-of-a-family-in-the-us/), and declining enrollment may be become a trend, and then the norm.
 The more frightening ramification is a declining tax base, since students will eventually become those who contribute to the economy of this nation.

 My question to schools that ask why that happens is a simple one?
 “Who’s responsible for enrollment?
 Is there an admissions or enrollment director for your PK-8 faith-based school?”
-Usually, the answer is no, even though there might be a development director to seek out funds for financial aid.
+Or, more bluntly, “Who owns this process?”
+Usually, the answer is no one, even though there might be a development director to seek out funds for financial aid – and, sadly, frequently there’s no one to do that either.
 It’s quite fascinating to discover that there’s no one responsible for enrollment when a new student could bring four or five thousand dollars in tuition revenue to a school, yet a fund-raising event for a school (like a candy sale) is celebrated when it raises $2,000.